microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/Update-MgSecurityCaseEdiscoveryCaseSetting.md

 # Update-MgSecurityCaseEdiscoveryCaseSetting

 ## SYNOPSIS
-Update the navigation property settings in security
+Update the properties of an ediscoveryCaseSettings object.

 ## SYNTAX